Digital & Tech Glossary

 HTTP/HTTPS

-The protocols for transferring data between web browsers and servers.
+The protocols for transferring data between web browsers and servers, with HTTPS providing encryption for secure online transactions.

 Hamburger Menu

-A button icon with three horizontal lines that reveals hidden navigation when clicked.
+A button icon with three horizontal lines that reveals hidden navigation when clicked, commonly used in mobile apps to save screen space.

 Haptic Feedback Design